-Implementation of GST is a significant tax reform in the fiscal history of India.
+GST implementation in India is a significant tax reform in the fiscal history of the nation.
 Goods and Services Tax (GST) rollout on 1st July 2017 will mark the beginning of a new tax regime leading to remarkable transformation and greater transparency.
 But the noble mission of ‘one nation, one tax’ comes with of challenges, at least during the transition phase.
 Countries like Australia, Malaysia, Singapore and South Korea have met with numerous challenges in the process of overhauling their indirect tax system.
 With 80 lakh tax paying businesses, India is about to experience a nationwide chaos July onwards.

-Let’s look at the key issues afflicting the industry-
+Let’s look at the key issues afflicting the industry owing to the Implementation of GST-

 Many are not aware of the workflow and timelines they have to adhere to.
 Although a large number of awareness campaigns are being conducted by various stakeholders, the awareness around rules and compliance process, to be followed every month, has still not reached grassroots.